 We encourage the children to develop a positive attitude to physical activity and health and to learn safe practices by listening attentively and responding readily to instructions, by being actively involved in their learning and by thinking about how they can keep themselves fit and healthy.

-Each lesson is based on a Big Idea and uses a variety of stimuli to inspire the children, including: stories, poems, professional performances, objects and emotions.
+Each lesson is based on our current topic and uses a variety of stimuli to inspire the children, including: stories, poems, professional performances, objects and emotions.
 The children love having the opportunity to build up a dance routine by learning a few basic moves and then using these to creatively choreograph dance sequences with their friends.
 It is always a joy to watch their final performances, boosting their confidence with lots of applause!

 P.E. lessons are taught outdoors whenever possible.
 All of our children in Reception and Key Stage 1 are expected to keep a P.E. kit in school consisting of: